Registering with OARS

 - If you'd prefer to review these questions in-person, verbally or otherwise, you can do so by scheduling a meeting with OARS staff anytime!

-- Supporting Documentation: Every student must work with a treating professional to complete a Supporting Documentation Form for Care Providers.
+2. Supporting Documentation: Every student must work with a professional care provider to complete a Supporting Documentation Form for Care Providers.
+You can submit one of the two forms below, or if you have any documentation verifying your diagnosis you may submit that instead.
+You can submit documentation with your self-report via guardian, or you can email it to us directly.
 If you or your provider have questions, refer to our Documentation Guidelines (PDF)

-- If you are requesting any other accommodation, your provider must complete a Form for Care Providers (PDF), Form for Care Providers (WORD)
+- If you are requesting any accommodation, you must have a professional care provider complete a Form for Care Providers (PDF) / Form for Care Providers (WORD)

-- If you are requesting an Emotional Support Animal (ESA), you and your provider must complete an ESA Packet (PDF)/ESA Packet (WORD)
+- If you are requesting an Emotional Support Animal (ESA), you and your provider must instead complete an ESA Packet (PDF) / ESA Packet (WORD)

 Students may request accommodations related to academics at any point in their academic career.
 Academic accommodations relate primarily to: